elegant-scipy/elegant-scipy/markdown/ch8.markdown

 It is named for Haskell Curry, the mathematician who invented the concept.
 Haskell Curry is also the namesake of the Haskell programming language, which has functions curried by default!

+Why curry?
+Well, it turns out that having a function that already knows about some of the arguments is perfect for streaming!
+We will see how we can combine currying and pipes to do streaming later in this chapter.

 Currying can be a bit of a mind-bend when you first start, so let's make our own curried function to see how it works.

 ```python